Chris Baker (tight end)

 Christopher T. Baker (born November 18, 1979) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was selected by the New York Jets in the third round of the 2002 NFL draft.
 He played college football for the Michigan State Spartans.

+Early life

+Christopher T. Baker was born on November 18, 1979, in St. Albans, New York.
+He attended Saline High School in Saline, Michigan.

 College career

-He played college football at Michigan State from 1998 to 2001.
-He finished with 133 catches for 1,705 yards and 13 touchdowns including a career best season as a Senior with 40 catches for 548 yards and four touchdowns.
+Baker played college football at Michigan State from 1998 to 2001.
+He finished with 133 catches for 1,705 yards and 13 touchdowns including a career best season as a senior with 40 catches for 548 yards and four touchdowns.